-Bracken's Brown Beauty Magnolia is smothered in stunning fragrant white cup-shaped flowers held atop the branches from mid spring to early summer.
-It has dark green foliage with brown undersides.
-The large pointy leaves turn coppery-bronze in the fall, which persists throughout the winter.
+Southern Magnolia is smothered in stunning fragrant white cup-shaped flowers held atop the branches from mid spring to early summer.
+It has attractive dark green foliage with brown undersides.
+The large glossy pointy leaves are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.
 The fruits are showy red pods displayed from early to late fall.